-Land/Airspace Competition Issues and Strategies

-Issue The growth of aviation at Dayton International Airport creates LAS-1 A planned electric vertical takeoff and landing aircraft (air taxi) production facility at Dayton International Airport will increase air traffic in the region.
+Land/Airspace Competition Issues and Strategies lssue LAS-1 The growth of aviation at Dayton International Airport creates airspace competition.
+A planned electric vertical takeoff and landing aircraft (air taxi) production facility at Dayton International Airport will increase air traffic in the region.
 Strategy Develop a Memorandum of Understanding.
-LAS-1A WPAFB, the FAA, Dayton International Airport, and Joby International should develop an MOU to: Establish a formal open line of communication to ensut that flight activities associated with production testing not interfere with existing or future airport operations; Create procedures to prevent testing from impeding military flight training; Ensure that all aviation operators (partners in the agreement), including air taxi services, adhere to federal and state aviation regulations and guidelines for airspace usage; Develop and maintain a safety and training program for air taxi operators to ensure that they are aware of and compliant with airspace regulations and best practices for sharing airspace; and Monitor airspace usage and propose adjustments as needed to address any conflicts, future airspace use increases, or issues that may arise.
-Establish a communication protocol to protect the navigable airspace as airspace use may increase in the region. do Partners Federal Aviation Administration Joby International Dayton International Airport
+LAS-1A WPAFB, the FAA, Dayton Internation International should develop an MOU Establish a formal open line that flight activities associated not interfere with existing or Create procedures to preven military flight training; Ensure that all aviation opera agreement), including air tax federal and state aviation reg for airspace usage; Develop and maintain a safe air taxi operators to ensure th compliant with airspace regu for sharing airspace; and Monitor airspace usage and address any conflicts, future issues that may arise.
+J to: of communication to ensure d with production testing do future airport operations; nt testing from impeding ators (partners in the diservices, adhere to gulations and guidelines ty and training program for hat they are aware of and ulations and best practices propose adjustments to airspace use increases, or to protect the navigable Responsible Party WPAFB Partners Federal Aviation Administration Joby International Dayton International Airport Strategy Type Timeframe Priority Short Low